Project Overview

 User Interfaces for Web

 The next phase of the certificate program focused on designing dynamic user interfaces for websites.
+I revisited a college project for an app called Switch Hands and evolved it into a website where parents can shop and sell gently owned children's items and clothes.

 Software Used